21 Gorgeous Beaches with the Clearest Water in the World

 Lanikai Beach, Oahu, Hawaii

 The words “lani kai” translate to “heavenly ocean,” and it’s an apt description of this stretch of beach.
 It can be a bit tricky to find, but that’s part of what makes it such a paradise, away from the bustle of tourist traffic in Oahu.
 The breathtaking blue water will captivate you, but don’t expect miles of sandy beaches to walk nearby.
 Much of the beach has been eroded, and spacious sand is not what you’ll find here.
-That being said, beaches are mainly known for their water, and this one is perfect for your kayak, paddleboard, and swimming needs.
+That being said, beaches are mainly known for their water, and this one is perfect for your kayak, paddleboard, and swimming needs (here’s what to know about swimming in the ocean).
 Here are some of the best all-inclusive resorts in Hawaii to check out too.

 Seagrass Bay, Laucala Island, Fiji